 Say what Aaron Lewis?

-This ain’t a bar where a drunk idiot is spouting nonsense or even a dummy on social media is simply trolling for attention.
+This wasn’t a honky-tonk bar where a drunk idiot is spouting nonsense or even a dummy on social media is simply trolling for attention.

 This was thought out and planned.
 Either for attention (have I mentioned he’s a washed-up rock musician switching to country?), or simply because this man has gone down a dark rabbit hole of conspiracy and lies like so many in this once proud nation.

-Ironically enough, were Mr. Lewis to espouse his views in opposite form (against Putin) while in Russia and within reach of Putin, he’d be imprisoned, poisoned, exiled, or worse, he’d fall out of the window like so many Russian doctors who spoke out during covid.
+Ironically enough, if Mr. Lewis were to espouse his views in opposite form (against Putin) while in Russia and within reach of Putin, he’d be imprisoned, poisoned, exiled, or worse, he’d fall out of the window like so many Russian doctors who spoke out during covid.